defencedigital/moduk-service-manual/src/security-classifications/how-to-classify-information.md

 When you send emails on a MOD device, you will be asked to select the security classification.

-If you create new information or capture new data, [check how to label it](/security-classifications/how-to-label-information/).
+If you create new information or capture new data, [check how to mark it](/security-classifications/how-to-label-information/).

 ### OFFICIAL